imamirparvinazar/earnmoneyamir/README.md

 # earnmoneyamir
-The blog for @earnmoney_amir channel in telegram
+The blog for https://t.me/earnmoney_amir channel in telegram